jcmangubat/torres-pest-control/public/content/services/child-and-pet-safe-protocols.md

-# Child and Pet Safe Protocols
-Pest control with peace of mind—safe for the smallest and furriest members of your home.
+**P**est control with peace of mind—safe for the smallest and furriest members of your home.

 ![Child and Pet Safe Pest Control Banner](/images/services/tpc_srvc_21.png)